 The Supervisor has been granted a full licence under the Financial Markets Supervisors Act 2011 to act as a KiwiSaver supervisor.
-The Supervisor's licence was renewed for five years with an effective date of 17 January 2018.
-The licence expires on 16 January 2023 and is subject to reporting conditions.

-Further information on the Supervisor's licence is publicly available on the FMA website (www.fma.govt.nz) and also on the Financial Service Providers Register website (www.business.govt.nz/fsp).
+Further information on the Supervisor's licence is publicly available on the Financial Markets Authority (FMA) website (fma.govt.nz) and also on the Financial Service Providers Register website (fsp-register.companiesoffice.govt.nz).